 After this, I went back to my room and listened to Pink Floyd’s The Wall.
 After a few minutes, my suite-mate Jackson came in.
 He sat there with me in virtual silence except for the music as I built my own wall around myself.
 I hated the world and I hated my life.
 I even considered suicide.
 Then Jackson wrote me a small note.
 One line will stick out in my mind forever.
 He wrote, “Don’t be pissed.
 There’s too much beauty in the world.
 You taught me that.”
 Those three sentences brought me back to reality and I am forever in his debt for saving me from myself.

 Later that night I saw Nicole’s mother online and I sent her an Instant Message.
 She gave me a lot of flack and I finally said, “Why don’t you read something for me?”
 I sent her a rough copy of this essay and she was blown away.
+I’m usually the type of guy that needs essay help, but this time, I was a man on a mission.
 I convinced her to not take Nicole away.
 A few hours later I got to bed and saw God again.
 She told me she felt bad and that She did not mean for me to get hurt, and She saw how happy I am with Nicole and wanted us to stay together.
 God and I are now back on speaking terms.

 Marijuana destroyed my entire life.
 This story is not about whether or not weed is right or wrong, because I think it’s a good drug.
 It’s also not about whether it should be legal, because I think it should be.
 It’s about how it is illegal, and how it can rip a person’s life into a million pieces and drive him/her to the point where they can’t take it anymore.
 I hope my story will touch lives and prevent people form experiencing the pain that I have experienced.
 President Martinson told me, “You now have a lot of power.
 You can touch lives, now.
 And many years from now you will look back and ask yourself if you could’ve done something to prevent a bad situation.
 Make good decisions now, help others, and make sure when you look back on your life you remember the good you did, both for yourself and others.”
 I hope this story will touch people and keep them safe from harm.